kanselarij-vlaanderen/digital-signing-service/README.md

 ## Configuration

 - `SIGNINGHUB_API_URL`: Base-URL of the Signinghub-API
+- `SIGNINGHUB_IFRAME_REDIRECT_URL`: URL-path to redirect to when finishing Iframe interaction.
+Note that a default for this is configurable in SigningHub integration settings too, but for development purposes it's useful to be able to configure per environment.

 API-client identification at SigningHub.
 For more info, see the SigningHub user-manual on [managing third party integrations](https://manuals.ascertia.com/SigningHubv7/default.aspx#pageid=1111).
 - `SIGNINGHUB_CLIENT_ID`